 In June of last year, a TVB survey found that when asked the advertising medium they find most influential in making a purchase decision, 37.2% of American adults singled out TV – almost quadruple the proportion who pointed to the nearest competitor, newspapers (10.6%).
 In addition, TV’s influence held true across all age groups, and was in fact highest among the 18-34-year-old set.
 Indeed, despite older consumers watching more TV on average, TV’s purchase influence appeared to wane with age, although it still far outpaced newspapers among those over 65 (32.7% vs. 18.5%).

 To put this in perspective, this means that online consumers are more trusting of TV ads than ads served in search engines results, online video ads, ads on social networks, and online banner ads, to name but a few.

 Growth Segment: Spanish-Language TV

-Looking Ahead: Ad Spend to Be Seasonal, But Stay Strong
+Looking Ahead: Ad Spend to Remain Healthy